Sapporo Dome

+On 19 July 2024, it was announced that the stadium would be named Daiwa House PREMIST DOME from 1 August 2024 to 31 July 2028, due to a four-year naming rights contract with Daiwa House, a homebuilding company.

 History

 Sapporo Dome opened in 2001 with 41,580 seats.
 The stadium hosted three games during the 2002 FIFA World Cup, Germany vs Saudi Arabia, Argentina vs England and Italy vs Ecuador; all three matches were in the first round.

 The Dome hosted the opening ceremonies of the 2007 FIS Nordic World Ski Championships on February 22 and hosted the closing ceremonies of the championships on March 4.
 It also made history as being the first venue where both indoor and nighttime skiing events took place for the first time on a world championship or Winter Olympic Games level with competitions in the cross-country skiing sprints (men's and women's individual, and men's and women's team) and the cross-country portion of the 7.5 km sprint event in the Nordic combined.
 In order to generate snow, the stadium used its turf conversion hovering system to facilitate the snow making process for the skiing competitions.
 The opening ceremony featured Maki Ohguro, a local artist from Sapporo, Japanese drum demonstrations and other performances paying tributes to local customs and traditions.
 For the championships, seating capacity was reduced to 30,000.

 The Dome was used as a super special stage in Rally Japan in both 2008 and 2010.

 In late 2009, renovations with the possibility of increasing the capacity up to 53,796 were finished.
 These renovations also included space for more food outlets, an extra video screen, two extra changing rooms (to accommodate preseason matches in the NFL International Series, which have up to 75 players per team) and further media area as part of new office buildings attached to the stadium.
 As part of these renovations, the surface area of the arena itself was decreased to allow for more seating.

-Beginning in 2023, the dome will be soccer-only, as the Fighters will move into their own new stadium in nearby Kitahiroshima.
+Beginning in 2023, the dome's surface became soccer-only, as the Fighters moved into their own new stadium in nearby Kitahiroshima.